strace - trace system calls and signals

 - --detach-on=syscall

-don't want to trace its (potentially very complex) children.
+tracing its (potentially very complex) child processes.

 - -D